How Do The Tests Work?

 IgG Antibody Test

 This tests your blood for the presence of antibodies that your body has produced in response to being exposed to the virus.
 It is only very recently - in April, that reliable tests for the presence of antibodies have been made available here.
 Our IgG test is PHE approved and produced by one of the world's foremost diagnostic providers, millions of which are being shipped to the NHS here, to Europe and the world to be used in the frontline of detecting the spread of SARS-Cov-2 coronavirus through our communities.
-It is PHE approved, FDA EUA approved and CE marked.
+It is PHE evaluated, FDA EUA approved and CE marked.

 You will get your results within a day of your blood sample being received by our laboratory.
 Your result will let you know whether IgG antibodies have been detected or not.